Improving Conversations to Scale Cultural Change

 - Establishing next steps and accountability.

 In order to scale sustainable cultural change, the university understood that BCE needed to be a business initiative, rather than just another HR strategy.
-That’s why initial CCL-led trainings included “program champions” — top-level executives from units across the campus, not just HR professionals.
+That’s why our initial training sessions included “program champions” — top-level executives from units across the campus, not just HR professionals.
 If leaders valued the experience and put their new skills into practice, their direct reports would be more likely to, too.

-CCL then taught internal facilitators from HR and other departments how to deliver the training.
-This train-the-trainer strategy enabled the university to train more individual facilitators than it could have if CCL faculty had delivered all the sessions.
+We then taught internal facilitators from HR and other departments how to deliver the training.
+This train-the-trainer strategy enabled the university to train more individual facilitators than it could have if our faculty had delivered all the sessions.

 Demand for the training was strong, and the sessions were packed.